OfficeDev/teams-toolkit/docs/fx-core/switch-account-or-subscription-help.md

-This doc is to help you understand what will happen when provisioning for an already-provisioned environment but with different account or Azure subscription or local debugging again with another Microsoft 365(M365) account.
-We will also explain how to recover from the backups
+This doc is to help you understand what will happen when provisioning in an already-provisioned environment but with different account or Azure subscription or local debugging again with another Microsoft 365(M365) account.
+We will also explain how to recover from the backups in this doc.

-> Important Notes: After switching accounts and run provision or local debugging again, all resources have been created before in the old M365 tenant or Azure subscription won't be deleted by default, and you have to manully delete them to avoid further costs if any.
+> Important Notes: After switching accounts and provisioning or local debugging again, resources have been created before in the old M365 tenant or Azure subscription won't be deleted by default, and you have to manully delete them to avoid further costs if any.

 ## Switch Microsoft 365 account
 ### Local debug